benndt/dotfiles/README.md

 ## Usage

+> [!WARNING]
-**:warning: All dependencies should be installed before you run stow.**
+> All dependencies should be installed before you run stow.

 Add symlinks for all files in `.` to the target folder: